nerdsupremacist/git-yolo/README.md

 This should probably be slightly more customizable.
 - For instance if you have a CI perhaps you should be able to include a `[ci-skip]` in the commit message.
 - Extreme mode: The option to also bump the version at every new commit and tag it.
+Perhaps `--carpe-diem`